-The documentation and collection of traffic stop data comprise the foundation of much of the analysis and follow-up that accomplished pursuant to the Court's Orders to identify, prevent, and correct potentially biased policing.
-MCSO has a complex and thorough system for capturing traffic stop data for the uses prescribed in the Court's Orders, checking the quality of data that is collected and cleaning the data as necessary to use it for analysis.
+The documentation and collection of traffic stop data comprise the foundation of much of the analysis and follow-up that MCSO accomplished pursuant to the Court's Orders to identify, prevent, and correct potentially biased policing.
+MCSO has a complex and thorough system for capturing traffic stop data for the uses prescribed in the Court's Orders, checking the quality of data that is collected and cleaning the data, as necessary, to use it for analysis.
 MCSO's research unit in CID has greatly enhanced its inhouse analytical capabilities.
 The traffic stop data is used for routine supervisor reviews, as well as monthly, quarterly, and annual reports as the Court's Orders require.
-A list of traffic stop studies completed through the end of this quarter is included in Appendix 1 to this Report.
+A list of traffic stop studies completed through the end of this Quarter is included in Appendix 1 to this Report.

 The traffic stop studies provide the basis for further MCSO action to address identified disparities.
 Each study has included information about possible follow-up action.
-To improve the process regarding follow-up action, MCSO established an internal review group this quarter of personnel from throughout the Office to review the annual and quarterly studies, consider input received, and develop recommendations regarding review of further actions.
-Individualized interventions based on the results of the Traffic Stop Monthly Review process continue.
+To improve the process regarding follow-up action, MCSO established an internal review group ("IRG") of personnel throughout the Office .
+The IRG analyzes the annual and quarterly studies, considers input received, and develops recommendations regarding review of further actions.
+MCSO continues to conduct individualized interventions based on the results of the Traffic Stop Monthly Review process.

-MCSO is in compliance with or Full and Effective Compliance with all Paragraphs in this section except for Paragraphs 54 and 70.
+MCSO is in compliance with or Full and Effective Compliance with all Paragraphs in this section except for Paragraphs 54, 56, 69 and 70.
 With regard to Paragraph 54, MCSO is in compliance with 11 of 13 subparagraphs.
-It remains out of compliance with the subparagraph concerning documentation of passenger contacts and last quarter fell out of compliance with a requirement regarding documenting contraband or evidence.
-MCSO is in Full and Effective Compliance with Paragraphs 55-63, 66, 69 and 71 and in compliance with Paragraphs 64, 65, and 67.
+As more fully stated below, MCSO asserts it is in compliance with the remaining two subparagraphs of Paragraph 70.